top of page

 When I make ragu and meatballs, I do not fool around.
 As you can see in the photos below, I had 4 large pots of ragu going and a massive batch of meatballs at the same time.
 I make huge batches and freeze them for use in the future.
 My mouth is literally salivating while writing this.

 Here is what most people do not realize: the cooking is the fun part.
-The mess and the cleanup are what ruin the experience.
-That is exactly why I invented the workstation sink back in 2010.
+The mess and the cleanup are what usually ruin the experience.
+That is exactly why I introduced and have constantly improved the workstation sink back in 2010.
 Every Rachiele sink is designed to keep your prep, cooking, and cleanup in one efficient space so your countertops stay clean and your kitchen stays organized, even during a big cooking day like this one.

 My daughter-in-law and I prepared this entire meal together on our 60" dual-tier Paragon, dual-drain, single-bowl workstation sink.
 If you look closely at the photos, we even cooked the meatballs right on the sink, using the second multi-purpose grid as a base for the electric frying pan.